Your Cart is empty

 Following Lynyrd Skynyrd on this Saturday would have been a tough ask for anybody and maybe 10cc with their blend of smart, wry, poppy rock were not the best choice.
 Their double live album proves just what a kick ass live band they were but they were beset by technical difficulties to boot and took two hours to get on stage.
 'I'm Not In Love' went down a treat, but the organisers were by now seriously nervous, as the event was badly over-running.

-Looking at the footage, it makes you think how they were playing, really, to a new generation of fans, lads who were in the sandpit when 'It's All Over Now' came out.
+Looking at the footage, it makes you think how they were playing, really, to a new generation of fans, lads who were in the sandpit when 'It's All Over Now' came out, a mere 12 or 13 years earlier.
 But they were still the supreme entertainers, brilliantly paced and perfectly delivered.
-Could say the same even 32 years on from that, I guess.
-But excellent though the Stones were, the day belonged to Lynyrd Skynyrd, and there's not many that can say, as Artimus did, that "they blew The Stones off the stage that day".
+But excellent though the Stones were, the day belonged to Lynyrd Skynyrd, and there's not many that can say, as Artimus did, that "they blew The Stones off the stage that day". but Skynyrd did.
+Oh yeah.